Gun laws in Oklahoma: Private sales

 In Oklahoma (under state law), private sales of firearms are legal.
 However, knowingly selling a firearm to a person who cannot legally purchase or possess the firearm (such as a convicted felon or drug addict) is illegal, and punishable by up to 180 days in jail.
-Under state law, one must be 18 to buy a firearm of any type from a private seller.
+Under state law, one must be 21 to buy a firearm of any type from a private seller.

 Prohibited persons

 Felons and certain juvenile offenders are prohibited from buying or owning firearms.
-One must be 21 years of age to possess or own firearms, with a few exceptions for special circumstances.
+One must be 21 years of age to carry a handgun, with a few exceptions for special circumstances.
 When purchasing a firearm from a dealer, one must complete a federal background check.
 This process (passing the background check) usually only takes a few minutes, but the government has up to three days to complete the background check.
 After three days, the dealer has the right to proceed or deny the transfer.
 There is no limit to the number of firearms that a person may buy or own under state law.